hujhax/austin-improv-wiki/Beware of Female Spies.md

 |Run	=	Jan 2014
 }}

-***Beware of Female Spies*** is a mainstage improv show about a spy agency.
+***Beware of Female Spies*** was a mainstage improv show about a spy agency.

 ## Summary
-The show takes place in America's top spy agency, Special Patriotic Operations Over Foreign Secrets (S.P.O.O.F.S.).
-Each week, a new female performer plays the agency's top spy, who has to fight both the sinister plans of nefarious villains and the patriotic double standards of her fellow agents.
-There is also a romantic screwball-comedy element, as sexual tension simmers between her and her male counterpart.
+The show took place in "America's top spy agency", Special Patriotic Operations Over Foreign Secrets (S.P.O.O.F.S.).
+Each week, a new female performer played the agency's top spy, who had to fight both the sinister plans of nefarious villains and the patriotic double standards of her fellow agents.
+There was also a romantic screwball-comedy element, as sexual tension simmered between her and her male counterpart.

 ## More Information
 * [http://www.coldtownetheater.com/events/beware-of-female-spies-improv The show's web page.]